The Bankrate promise

 - Interest below high-yield savings accounts: Though cash management accounts can earn higher interest rates than traditional banks, they often fall short of those offered by high-yield savings accounts.

-- Online only: Many cash management accounts are offered by institutions that only exist online, so if you prefer to bank in-person, it might not be a good fit for you.
+- Online only: Many cash management accounts are offered by institutions that exist only online, so if you prefer to bank in-person, it might not be a good fit for you.

 - Minimum balances: Some cash management accounts require high minimum balances or regular deposits in order to receive all the features offered.